In the Shadow of the Sword (book): Reception

-The book has sharply divided critics, with some lauding Holland's take on a controversial subject matter and others accusing him of dismissing recent scholarship on Islam.

 Favorable

 Dan Jones, writing for The Daily Telegraph, praised Holland for his impressive scholarship, penned in similarly impressive prose.
-In the end, he broached — "Is this Satanic Verses territory?" — something Holland himself referenced to at the very beginning of the book.
+In the end, he broached — "Is this Satanic Verses territory?" — something Holland himself referenced at the very beginning of the book.

 Anthony Sattin, writing in The Guardian, admired Holland for his provocative work which boldly re-examined the earliest spans of Islam.
 Malise Ruthven, reviewing for The Wall Street Journal noted it as a magisterial tour-de-force wherein Holland convincingly connected the end of empires with the rise of Islam.

 Mixed

 Barnaby Rogerson, writing for The Independent, noted the work to be extraordinarily rich, detailed and enchanting; his writing was praised in particular.
 He however noted that the sources offered by Holland, even from the non-Muslim world, supported the mainstream scholarship at large and appeared to have been misused by Holland in pursuit of his point; Holland's repositioning of Islam's place of origin to be Syria-Palestine and doubts about Mecca's position were held as wild and unconvincing.

 Richard Miles, writing in the Financial Times, noted it to be an exhilarating read which was ultra-skeptical of Islamic sources and highly confrontational.
 At the end, he posed the questions: "And if much of the history of early Islam is fabricated, then how to explain the consensus that exists across a range of texts from bitterly opposed sectarian communities (Sunni, Shia, etc)?
 Do we really believe that an entire community invested in this vast lie about the prophet, and that somehow some shadowy force was able to control all dissenting opinion within Arab circles?"